 “I’m definitely not getting enough L.U.S.T. – Love, Understanding, Sex, and Trust.”

 (This is a post specifically written for husbands.
-For wives, we’ll have a post just for you next week.
+For wives, we’ve got one for you too.)

-That sad and somewhat crude comment came from a respected spiritual leader, and I knew right then that his marriage was in trouble.
+That sad and somewhat crude comment came from a respected spiritual leader who I had come to know quite well.
+And I knew right then that his marriage was in trouble.
 I can only hope he and his wife got some professional help while they still could.

-I’ve heard from husbands of my patients, blog readers, radio listeners, and others about how frustrated and even angry a man can become when repeatedly rejected sexually.
-My husband told me about a former friend of his whose marriage was destroyed over this issue.
-And I remember sitting with a classmate and his wife, watching him boil inside with embarrassment and powerlessness over his wife’s emotional and physical distance.
+One of the most frequent things I hear from my coaching clients and from the many people who write to me is how frustrated, hurt, and even angry a man can become when repeatedly rejected sexually by his wife.
+I remember sitting with a classmate and his wife, watching him boil inside with embarrassment and powerlessness over his wife’s emotional and physical distance.

 As a woman, I could copy the social correctness and start blaming men for being insensitive and single-minded (sexually, that is).
 But that’s often not the case.
-First of all, I believe God made you the way you are.
+God did not promise you a happy sex life.
+You are not entitled to sex.
+But God made you the sexual being that you are.
 And if some in the Christian church have led you to believe you are spiritually defective because of your sexual drives, I apologize on their behalf.
 God needs you to be strong, virile, masculine!
 (More on that another time.)

 What YOU Can Do